From the Ground Up

 From the Ground Up connects Yukon farms to Yukon tables.

-Students and early learning centres sell boxes of delicious Yukon vegetables throughout their communities with this healthy choice fundraiser.
+Students and early learning centres sell bundles of delicious Yukon food throughout their communities with this Yukon-grown fundraiser.

 From the Ground Up is built on a healthy choice fundraiser model but it is more than a fundraiser.
 It connects farm to table, supports healthy nutrition environments and builds community.